lodauria/IoT_Group_Project/Technology.md

 - **Camera**
 - **Raspberry PI** to read the name of the boat.
-- **LoRa Interface** that sends computed data to the marina server.
+- **Network Interface** that sends computed data to the marina server over MQTT on 6LoWPAN.

-Image processing is executed in the raspberry pi and the read name is sended.
+Image processing is executed in the raspberry pi and the read name is sent.

 **Marina server** in which are local computation are executed.

 It's composed by:

-- **LoRa interface** that communicate with all the devices installed in the marina.
+- **Network interface** that communicate with all the devices installed in the marina over 6LoWPAN.
 - **STM32 Board** the local elaboration node.
 - **Internet interface** to connect the local system to the cloud.